SergioFernandezCordero/SergioFernandezCordero.github.io/helm/raponchi/README.md

 - TIMEZONE: Timezone.
 Defaults to system timezone
 - LOGLEVEL: Log level.
 Defaults to INFO
+- FROGWORD: Keyword to be used.
+Defaults to "rana"
 - PATH_TO_FROGS: Temporary path where frog images will be stored.
 Defaults to "dataset"
 - FROG_NUMBER: Number of frog images downloaded in each batch.
 Defaults to 5
 - FROG_SCHEDULER_INTERVAL: How frequently the scheduler will poll for pending jobs.
 Defaults to 30 seconds